aleixop/clean_amplicon_datasets/README.md

 ### Step 3: prepare your input files

 In case you want to test the pipeline, this repository contains files for testing in `data/input/`.
-To run the pipeline on your own samples just removed these files and add your seqtab (or seqtabs) to `data/input/`.
+To run the pipeline on your own samples just remove these files and add your seqtab (or seqtabs) to `data/input/`.
 These should follow this naming:

 ```
 data/input/<dataset1>.rds